jpodwys/cache-service-redis/README.md

 cacheModule.set('key', 'value', 300, refresh, cb);
 ```

-If you want to pass `refresh`, you must also pass `cb` because if only four params are passed, `cache-service-cache-module` will assume the fourth param is `cb`.
+If you want to pass `refresh`, you must also pass `cb` because if only four params are passed, `cache-service-redis` will assume the fourth param is `cb`.

 #### The Refresh Param